calss0t/Solo-Project/README.md

-"This was created in a week during my time as a student at Code Chrysalis."
+This was created in a week during my time as a student at Code Chrysalis.

 # Twin Shot